Behaviour Policy

 ● although detention of pupils after school is legal (previously giving 24 hours notice, but now no longer requiring parental consent or notice), it is the policy of the school that this sanction will not be used.

-Incidents involving violence and extreme rudeness and stealing must be passed on to parents.
+Incidents involving violence, extreme rudeness or stealing must be passed on to parents.
 The headteacher must be involved.

-Bullying which is not just an isolated incident must involve the parents.
+Bullying which is not just an isolated incident must involve the parents (please refer to our "No Bullying Policy).

 Supporting Guidelines